-As a scholar, I research and write about 20th and 21st century literature and film, adaptation, documentary, feminist film theory, and global modernisms.
+Lauren researches 20th and 21st century literature and film, adaptation, documentary, feminist film theory, and global modernisms.

-My first scholarly book project investigates how French writers, editors and filmmakers mined American literary modernist literature for the language to confront racism, sexism, and colonialism in their own country.
+Her first scholarly book project investigates how French writers, editors and filmmakers mined American literary modernist literature for the language to confront racism, sexism, and colonialism in their own country.

-My research and writing have been supported with fellowships from the Camargo Foundation, the Harry Ransom Center at the University of Texas at Austin, University of Virginia's Harrison Institute for American History, Literature, and Culture, and the Manuscript and Rare Book Library at Emory University.
+Her research and writing have been supported with fellowships from the Camargo Foundation, the Harry Ransom Center at the University of Texas at Austin, University of Virginia's Harrison Institute for American History, Literature, and Culture, and the Manuscript and Rare Book Library at Emory University.

 She received her PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill, where she was a member of the Royster Society of Fellows.

 A selection of her academic writing can be found here.